 Shaw was primarily concerned in making fundamental social criticism through his creative works both novels and plays.
-A sense of injustice in various social norms, ideas and institution can be identified throughout his Plays.
-Shaw had a very unhappy childhood with liquor addicted irresponsible father and as Shaw describes 'shocking bad mother' and 'the worst mother conceivable'.
+A sense of injustice in various social norms, ideas and institutions can be identified in his Plays.
+Shaw had a very unhappy childhood with liquor addicted irresponsible father and as Shaw describes 'shocking bad mother' 1/' the worst mother conceivable' 2.
 Mostly Shaw and his siblings were brought up by servants who were no less detestable.
 A perennial feeling of injustice and personal depravation led him to make his plays a powerful instrument for proposing changes in society.
-The childhood experience of maternal negligence and lack of affection have been considered by critics as the root of his mother-fixation that surfaces in various forms in his representation of mother figures in plays like Lady Britomart in Major Barbara, Mrs. Clandon in You Never Can Tell and Mrs. Warren in Mrs. Warren's Profession.
+The childhood experience of maternal negligence and lack of affection have been considered by critics as the root cause of his mother-fixation that surfaces in various forms in his representation of mother figures in plays like Lady Britomart in Major Barbara, Mrs. Clandon in You Never Can Tell and Mrs. Warren in Mrs. Warren's Profession.
 Though Shaw in a sense has never got any motherly affection in his childhood but he acquainted his ear for music from his mother which later helped him to start his career as a music critic and gave him a precise sense of time in his plays.

 Shaw was far ahead of his time when he attempted to stage a play on prostitution.
-He wrote Mrs. Warren's Profession in 1893 and it was banned from the stage at the outset and was first staged for public performance in New York in 1905.
-It took another twenty years for the ban to be lifted in England and was first publicly staged on July 27, 1925.
-Though the word 'prostitution' has never been uttered throughout this play the motif of the play revolves round it.
-Shaw's anti-sentimentalist approach can be traced throughout the fabric of this play; prostitution, instead of being interpreted moral depravity at the individual level is explained in terms of the collective material reality of the exploitation of the majority by the minority.
-Therefore, Shaw boldly professes his preface:
+He wrote Mrs. Warren's Profession in 1893.
+It was banned from the stage and was first staged for public performance in New York in 1905.
+It took another twenty years for the ban to be lifted in England and was first publicly staged in England on July 27, 1925.
+Though the word 'prostitution' has never been used in this play, the motif of the play revolves round it.
+Shaw's anti-sentimentalist approach can be traced in his fabrication of this play; prostitution, instead of being interpreted as a moral depravity at individual level is explained in terms of the collective material reality of the exploitation of the majority by the minority.
+Thus, Shaw boldly professes his preface:

 "Mrs. Warren's Profession was written in 1894 to draw attention to the truth that prostitution is caused, not by female depravity and male licentiousness, but simply by underpaying, undervaluing, and overworking women so shamefully that the poorest of them are forced to resort to prostitution to keep body and soul together."

-(G. B. Shaw Preface to Mrs. Warren's Profession)
+(Preface to Mrs. Warren's Profession)

 Shaw's concept of economy and social recognition had its origin in his political thoughts.
-During his stay in London he was joined many political societies and attended many public meeting.
+During his stay in London he had joined many political societies and attended many public meeting.
 American economist Henry George's lecture in London in September 1884 had a great impact on him.
-But Henry's lecture was not the sole stimuli in his conversion to socialism, his early experience of poverty and deprivation paved the way of his conversion.
-The immediate result of this conversion was his joining into newly founded Fabian Society.
-This society advocated a slow and revolutionary change from capitalism to socialism.
-In the next few decades Fabians had a great influence on British social and political life.
+But Henry's lecture was not the sole stimuli in his conversion to socialism; his early experience of poverty and deprivation paved the way in this conversion.
+The immediate result of this conversion was his joining in the newly founded Fabian Society.
+The Fabians had advocated a slow and revolutionary change from capitalism to socialism.
+In the next few decades they had a great influence on British social and political life.